pwwang/immunopipe/docs/processes/RadarPlots.md

 - `each`: A column with values to separate all cells in different cases When specified, the case will be expanded to multiple cases for each value in the column.
-    For example, if column `Timepoint` has values `Pre` and `Post`, then the cells marked with `Pre` will be in one case, and the cells marked with `Post` will be in another case.
+    For example, if column `Timepoint` has values `Pre` and `Post`, the cells marked with `Pre` will be in one case, and the cells marked with `Post` will be in another case.
     If specified, `section` will be ignored, and the case name will be used as the section name.